prokube-ai/kubeflow-examples/hparam-tuning/minimal-mnist/README.md

 simple scikit-learn model trained on the MNIST dataset.

 ## Steps
+Generally, the following four steps are required to run a hyperparameter tuning experiment using custom training code.
+However, Steps 1 and 2 are covered in the corresponding image directory `./images/minimal-mnist/`:
 1. Write the training code.
 2. Create a Dockerfile for the training environment.
 3. Build the training image.
 4. Define the experiment YAML file for the Katib experiment.

-Steps 1 and 2 are described in the corresponding `images/minimal-mnist` directory of this repository.
-For building the image (Step 3), instructions are also available in the same directory.
+For building the image (Step 3), instructions are available in the same directory.
 Additionally, this image will be automatically built by the Gitlab runner upon pushing this repository to Gitlab.

 For Step 4, you can use the example provided in this directory.